md-akhi/SHDateTime-js/docs/en/to-utc-string.md

 Format String Description
-Www Day of week, as three letters (e.g. Sun, Mon, ...) dd Day of month, as two digits with leading zero if required Mmm Month, as three letters (e.g. Jan, Feb, ...) yyyy Year, as four or more digits with leading zeroes if required hh Hour, as two digits with leading zero if required mm Minute, as two digits with leading zero if required
+Www Day of week, as three letters (e.g. Sun, Mon, ...) dd Day of month, as two digits with leading zero if required Mmm Month, as three letters (e.g. Far, Ord, ...) yyyy Year, as four or more digits with leading zeroes if required hh Hour, as two digits with leading zero if required mm Minute, as two digits with leading zero if required